joanroamora/Azure-TerraformInfra/README.md

 This project focuses on the deployment of a scalable and secure multi-tier infrastructure on Microsoft Azure, designed to support a web application.
 The infrastructure is provisioned using Terraform, ensuring consistent, reproducible, and maintainable deployments.

+In addition to the core infrastructure setup, this project incorporates advanced high availability and multi-region strategies to enhance resilience and performance.

+## High Availability (HA):

+Frontend Tier: The frontend infrastructure uses Azure Virtual Machines deployed across multiple Availability Zones (AZs) within a single region.
+This setup ensures that the application remains operational even if an entire AZ experiences a failure.
+Auto-scaling is configured to dynamically adjust the number of instances based on CPU utilization, ensuring optimal performance and cost efficiency.

+Backend Tier: The backend infrastructure is similarly distributed across multiple AZs, with a focus on high availability and load balancing.
+Virtual Machines are created in a similar multi-AZ configuration, and Azure Load Balancer is used to distribute traffic across instances, providing redundancy and failover capabilities.

+## Multi-Region Deployment:

+Frontend Deployment: To further enhance availability, the frontend is deployed in multiple regions.
+This strategy allows the application to withstand regional outages and provides a better user experience by reducing latency for users in different geographical locations.

+Backend Deployment: The backend services are also distributed across multiple regions.
+This multi-region approach not only improves fault tolerance but also ensures that backend services can continue operating if one region encounters issues.

+## Subnet Configuration for Databases:

+The database infrastructure is placed in a dedicated subnet, isolated from frontend and backend traffic.
+High availability and disaster recovery strategies are applied at the database level, including geo-replication to keep data synchronized across regions and automated backups to safeguard against data loss.
+By leveraging these advanced configurations, the project ensures a robust and resilient infrastructure capable of handling both expected and unexpected failures while maintaining optimal performance across diverse geographic locations.

 ## Infrastructure Components Diagram

 ![alt text](./images/image.jpg)